 As the Internet of Things (IoT) becomes more popular, organizations are facing significant challenges in building and maintaining the networks that allow them to capitalize on this technology’s potential.
 Capable of generating massive amounts of useful data, IoT edge devices present a tremendous opportunity for companies willing to make the investment in the IT infrastructure necessary to support them.

 From medical devices to autonomous vehicles, IoT edge devices are already transforming a diverse range of industries.
 Many of the companies affected don’t have the resources or expertise in place to fully take advantage of the latest IoT innovations.
-Fortunately, they’ve been able to leverage the power of local data centers to implement the network infrastructure and data management necessary to facilitate the delivery of their IoT strategies a reality, which in turn is driving data center growth trends.
+Fortunately, they’ve been able to leverage the power of local data centers to implement the network infrastructure and data management necessary to facilitate the delivery of their IoT strategies a reality, which in turn is driving data center market growth trends.

 According to Pew Research, 77 percent of Americans are going online on a daily basis and 26 percent are online “almost constantly.”
 About two-thirds of Americans have broadband access, either through their home internet service or through smartphones.
 In an increasingly connected world, more and more content providers are moving to purely digital forms of distribution.
 DVD and Blu-ray sales, for instance, have plummeted over the last five years as customers turn to streaming services for their entertainment needs.